Kenneth N. Walker

 To fully understand Rabaul's importance to the Japanese effort in the South Pacific, one might think of it as the Empire's own "Pearl Harbor".
 Just as the port on Oahu provided American forces a headquarters and staging point for operations throughout the Pacific, Rabaul was the hub for the Japanese offensive in the Pacific.
 Located at the northern tip of New Britain Island, the excellent port was 2,800 miles from Tokyo via a shipping lane through waters the Japanese navy dominated.
 The flow of troops and supplies from Japan could continue nearly unhindered, but for a few American submarines that managed to sneak into the area from time to time.

 The harbor itself was deep and sheltered, and the docks and wharves at Rabaul were well-suited for a major distribution point.
-From Rabaul the influx of necessary men and material were dispersed quickly and easily throughout the theater of combat.
+From Rabaul, the influx of necessary men and material was dispersed quickly and easily throughout the theater of combat.
 In the darkness of night, massive Japanese convoys transported thousands of troops, material, and ammunition into the Solomon Islands where U.S. Marines were struggling to control Guadalcanal.
 Those nightly convoys became known as The Tokyo Express.
 Similarly, it was also a quick trip from Rabaul to reinforce Japanese positions on the Papuan Peninsula, where the Allies were at last beating back the invading forces on the northern coastline.

-Throughout the winter of 1942 the 5th Air Force flew repeated bombing missions against Rabaul in efforts to stem this flow of Japanese shipping.
+Throughout the winter of 1942, the 5th Air Force flew repeated bombing missions against Rabaul in effort to stem this flow of Japanese shipping.
 Such missions over the important port were both harrowing and often fatal.
 Staging out of Port Moresby, the bombers had to first traverse the Owen Stanely Range which was well protected by Japanese Zeroes from airbases at Lae and Buna.
 Then they had to cross hundreds of miles of enemy-infested waters, cross New Britain Island, and then somehow arrive safely over Rabaul to drop their bombs.
 It was no small feat and was made nearly impossible by the port's heavy defenses.
 Activity around Rabaul peaked at the end of December with the presence of 21 Japanese warships and 300,000 tons of merchant shipping.

 Rabaul was protected by four major Japanese airfields to the south (Keravat, Vunakanau, Tobera, and Rapopo) as well as the Lakunai Airfield located near the docks.
 In December 1942, the Japanese Eighth Area Army Headquarters moved to Rabaul.
 On the first day of 1943 Colonel Nagaaki Kawai assumed command of the anti-aircraft defenses on the Gazelle Peninsula with a force equivalent to seven battalions, supplemented by five field machine cannon companies.